EmotekPL/quiz-game/README.md

 # Quiz app for entertainment and practice of coding

-It it's challange given to me as part of course to better understanding of react.
+It it's challange given to me as part of course to better understand JSX syntax of react.

 Course is on scrimba.com